raiesbo/advent-of-code/README.md

 # AdventOfCode

-Daily challenges from (Advent Of Code)[adventofcode.com], based on the traditional Advent calendar.
-The different challenges are carried by using multiple programming languages.
+Daily challenges from the [Advent Of Code](https://adventofcode.com), based on the traditional Advent calendar.
+The different challenges are solved by using multiple programming languages.

 ## Editions: